zserge/zserge.github.io/src/blog/kotlin.md

 This week I discovered Kotlin, a language made by JetBrains (guys making IntelliJ IDEA.
 The history of Kotlin starts in 2010, but Android support was added in 2012.
-The ideas behing this language are to make it safer than Java and faster/easier than Scala.
+The ideas behind this language are to make it safer than Java and faster/easier than Scala.

 As a demo app I was going to make a theremin-like app that played different